kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/azure-blob-storage.md

     1. Click "Select"
 1. Click "Review + assign" to save

-Next, we will grant Storage Blob Data Reader permission:
+Next, we will assign the Storage Blob Data Reader role:

 1. From the storage account, click "Containers" under "Data Storage" and click on the container containing your blobs
 1. Click "Access Control (IAM)"